 Failure and Flirting with Disaster

 Flirting with disaster occurs for numerous reasons.
-One favorite example is, “I have a RIT or RIC; therefore, I am compliant and safe.”
+One favorite example is “I have a rapid intervention team or rapid intervention crew; therefore I am compliant and safe.”
 Remember, the RIT/RIC is only one component of the fireground safety net.
 It is not the golden parachute that provides overall safety.
-Often, the question asked is, “Do you have a RIT/RIC at every fire?”
+Often the question is asked: “Do you have a RIT/RIC at every fire?”
 The answer is almost always yes, regardless of reality.
-The second question is, “Do you always have an advanced life support ambulance ready at every fireground?”
+The second question is: “Do you always have an advanced life support ambulance ready at every fireground?”
 Approximately half the hands stay up.
-What causes more fireground fatalities, cardiac events, or collapses/trapped firefighters?
+What causes more fireground fatalities, cardiac events or collapses/trapped firefighters?
 The answer is obvious.
-Both functions are equally as important, but they are just pieces of the safety puzzle.
+Both functions are equally as important but just pieces of the safety puzzle.

 · Fireground inconsistency